 SNES Classic Edition

-The best gaming console for retro games
+The best retro game console

-Who’s it for?
-Nintendo fans old and new, and those who grew up with video games.
+Who it's for: Nintendo fans old and new, and those who grew up with video games.

-The 16-bit era saw Nintendo at the peak of its creativity, releasing popular acclaimed games like The Legend of Zelda: A Link to the Past and Super Metroid alongside cult hits like Earthbound.
-Third-party companies didn't take a backseat, with Square Enix’ Final Fantasy VI and Konami's Super Castlevania IV among the best games of the entire decade.
+Why we picked the SNES Classic Edition: The 16-bit era saw Nintendo at the peak of its creativity, releasing popular, acclaimed games like The Legend of Zelda: A Link to the Past *and *Super Metroid alongside cult hits like Earthbound.
+Third-party companies didn't take a backseat, with Square Enix's Final Fantasy VI and Konami's Super Castlevania IV among the best games of all time.